Time-bin encoded quantum key distribution over 120 km with a telecom quantum dot source: Abstract

 \section{Abstract}

 {Quantum key distribution (QKD) with deterministic single photon sources has been demonstrated over intercity fiber and free-space channels.
 The previous implementations relied mainly on polarization encoding schemes, which are susceptible to birefringence, polarization-mode dispersion and polarization-dependent loss in practical fiber networks.
 In contrast, time-bin encoding offers inherent robustness and has been widely adopted in mature QKD systems using weak coherent laser pulses.
 However, its feasibility in conjunction with a deterministic single-photon source has not yet been experimentally demonstrated.
 In this work, we construct a time-bin encoded QKD system employing a high-brightness quantum dot (QD) single-photon source operating at telecom wavelength.
-Our proof-of-concept experiment successfully demonstrates the possibility of secure key distribution over fiber link of \SI{120}{\kilo\meter}, while maintaining extraordinary long-term stability over 6 hours of continuous operation.
-This work provides the first experimental validation of integrating a quantum dot single-photon source with time-bin encoding in a telecom-band QKD system.
-In addition, it demonstrates the highest secure key rate among the time-bin QKDs based on single-photon sources.
+Our proof-of-concept experiment successfully demonstrates the possibility of secure key distribution over fiber link of \SI{120}{\kilo\meter}, while maintaining extraordinary long-term stability over 6 hours of continuous operation, that is highest secure key rate among the time-bin QKDs based on single-photon sources.
+This work provides the first experimental validation of integrating a QD single-photon source with time-bin encoding in a telecom-band QKD system.
 This development signifies a substantial advancement in the establishment of a robust and scalable QKD network based on solid-state single-photon technology.}